- Live Map is only available to paid or trial customers.

 - Using newer iOS devices (including iPhone 8, X, and iPad Pro)

 - Using newer DJI drones (Mavic Pro, P4 Pro, Inspire 2, Matrice 200/210)

-The resolution (also called ground sampling distance) of a Live Map depends on your flight altitude and is generally 1/5 of the resolution of an equivalent fully processed DroneDeploy map.
+A Live Map's resolution (also called ground sampling distance) depends on your flight altitude and is generally 1/5 of the resolution of an equivalent fully processed DroneDeploy map.
 Here are some resolution examples for different Live Map altitudes.

 150ft: 2.5 in/pixel (6 cm/pixel)

 400ft: 6.5 in/pixel (17 cm/pixel)

 The default flight settings will work well for Live Map.
 We also recommend avoiding areas that vary more than 75ft (25m) in elevation.
 Areas with small hills and buildings shouldn’t be a problem, but buildings or terrain taller than 5 stories (50ft or 15m) may cause stitching problems in the Live Map.
 Ensure you have good GPS by calibrating the drone ahead of time, especially if you have multiple batteries planned to fly.
 View a complete set of Live Map Tips & Tricks to ensure high quality.

 How stable is Live Map if I don’t have an internet connection?